muarshad01/Docker_and_Kubernetes/1_Dive_Into_Docker.md

 ## 10: But Really...What's a Container?

-* OS: Process --> System Call --> Kernel --> Hardware resources
+* OS
+  - Process
+  - System Call
+  - Kernel
+  - Hardware resources

-* Namespacing:
+* Namespacing
   - OS feature
   - Isolating resources per process (or group of processes)
   - Control Groups (`cgroups`): Limit amount of resources used per process
-* A CONTAINER IS A "PROCESS OR SET OF PROCESSES" (PROGRAM) THAT HAVE A GROUPING OF RESOURCES SPECIFICALLY ASSIGNED TO IT.
+* $\color{red}{A container is a process-or-set-of-processes (program) that have a grouping of resources specifically assigned to it.}$

 ## 11: How's Docker Running on Your Computer